cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 The `CUE_EXPERIMENT` variable is necessary because the modules registry support is currently in its experimental phase.

-The `CUE_REGISTRY` variable tells the `cue` command what registry to use when fetching and pushing modules.
+The `CUE_REGISTRY` variable tells the `cue` command which registry to use when fetching and pushing modules.
 In this example the modules will be stored in the registry under the prefix `cuemodules`.
-In practice you will want this prefix to be some place of your choice, or you could leave it empty if you do not plan to use the registry for any other purpose at the same time.
+In practice you will want this prefix to be some place of your choice - or you could leave it empty if you do not plan to use the registry for any other purpose
 {{{end}}}

 {{{with step}}}